The Workers’ Compensation Benefits

-An employee might be eligible for workers’ compensation for an injury, illness or disease, that is the result of repetitive stress, overuse, and inappropriate work conditions.
+An employee might be eligible for workers’ compensation for an injury, illness or disease, which is the result of repetitive stress, overuse, and inappropriate work conditions.
 At times, an employee might receive compensation for lung disease and heart conditions that are the result of work conditions.

 An employee might not receive any cash benefit for the first 7 days of the injury.
 If the disability goes beyond fourteen days, the cash benefit will be calculated from the first day of absence.
 In a scenario where the employee returns to work, but is unable to earn the same wage they used to before the injury, there’s a provision to pay up to two-thirds of the difference in the wage.

-When an employee receives workers’ compensation, they usually don’t have the right to sue the employer in court for an injury or illness occurred at the workplace.
+When an employee receives workers’ compensation, they usually don’t have the right to sue the employer in court for an injury or illness that occurred at the workplace.
 Many workers are unsure whether they can file a workers’ compensation claim or a civil claim against the employer, making it impossible to decide the route to take.
 In such scenarios, you can contact the experts at Lawyer Referral Service (LRS).
 After listening to the details of your case, our team will refer a workers’ compensation lawyer, if needed.
 To discuss your case, call (512) 472-8303 or (866) 303-8303 (toll-free).